danteWei/CSCI-3120/CSCI 3120 A4/README.md

 Assignment 4 program Documentation
 ===

-The program now spports multi threads.
+The program now supports multi threads.
 I add semaphores and pthread into the program.

 ===